suterusu/PATabbarView/README.md

 # Delete pushedView From tabbarView.
 If call deleteView:, Argument view is deleted from PATabbarView with delete and reposition animation.
-PushedView must be in subview of tabbar.
+PushedView must be in subview of PATabbarPushedView obj.

 `[self.tabbarView deleteView:pushedView];`